...Highlights: hammerhead sharks, shark action, manta rays, dolphins, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 ...Diving environment: healthy reefs, walls, drift diving, advanced divers, off-the-beaten-track...

-Located in the Mindoro Strait between the islands of Mindoro and Coron is the fantastic reef system known to scuba divers as Apo Reef, the second largest contiguous reef in the world, and a popular destination for Philippines liveaboards.
+Located in the Mindoro Strait between the islands of Mindoro and Coron is the fantastic reef system known to scuba divers as Apo Reef.
+Covering around 34 sq km, it is the second largest contiguous reef in the world and a popular destination for Philippines liveaboards.

 Here you will find 2 isolated coral reefs separated by a 30m deep channel.
 Such is the abundance of marine life that they are now protected as Apo Reef Natural Park.
-Often featuring excellent visibility, Apo Reef is home to some 285 species of coral.
+Often featuring excellent visibility, Apo Reef is home to some 400 species of hard and soft corals, and 385 species of fish have been identified.

 There are only 3 little uninhabited islands that break the surface: Apo Island, Apo Menor and Cayos del Bajo.
 Throughout the reef system you can expect to find steep coral-studded walls full of life, thronged with schools and passing pelagics.
-Apo Reef is one of the best places in the Philippines for divers to see sharks, and species include whitetips, blacktips, threshers, grey reef sharks and the much sought-after hammerheads.
+Apo Reef is one of the best places for divers to see sharks in the Philippines, and species include whitetips, blacktips, threshers, grey reef sharks and the much sought-after hammerheads.

 This is not to be confused with the other Apo Island, south of Dumaguete in southern Negros.
 This Apo Island is identifiable by its lighthouse and is the largest in Apo Reef.
 A deep, and glorious channel separates the island from the reef.